-- “If we make a policy change, where are the areas we would make the change first?”
+- “If our state or community makes a policy change, where are the areas we would make the change first?”

 2. “We want to use maps and analysis to inform our decisions, but where do we start?”